 - Once the charred marks have developed, put the pan on the stove and cook for a few more seconds if you want it to become more crispy.

-Note: If you like a more fluffy naan, roll it out slightly thicker.
+Note: Roll it out slightly thicker if you like a more fluffy naan.
 Make sure you have a good source of heat and cook it a little longer, or you will end up having some uncooked naans,

 Why is a stove with a pan work?